rachelwiltshire/How-to.../README.md

 # How-to...
-Various help pages allowing creative syntaxing
+Various help pages full of information that may or not be actually helpful to the reader.
+I found it helpful at some point though.